Walter Ackerson Jr. Murder: Where are Troy Culver, Eric Forsgren, and Geoff Calligan Now?

 Image Credit: Мария/Find A Grave

-Walter despised going to school and Karen stumbled upon a solution – the Oregon Job Corps – and he shared her enthusiasm initially.
+Walter despised going to school, and Karen stumbled upon a solution – the Oregon Job Corps – and he initially shared her enthusiasm with her.
 Karen reminisced, “It appeared to be a really great opportunity.
 He thought he was going to be able to get his education and move on and do something with it.”
-In March 1990, Walter moved to Yachats, Oregon, to join the Angell Federal Job Corps Center which was 200 miles away from Puyallup.
+In March 1990, Walter moved to Yachats, Oregon, to join the Angell Federal Job Corps Center, which was 200 miles away from Puyallup.
 He was finally able to advance his education under strict supervision and even get his GED, choosing culinary arts as his preferred career path.

 Who Killed Walter Ackerson Jr.?